rodneyosodo/africastalking-eris-devkit-playground/arduino/74hc595-shift-register.md

 ## INTRODUCTION

-Have you ever found yourself controlling lots of LEDs or just needed more I/O pins to control buttons, sensors, servos all at once?
+Have you ever found yourself controlling lots of LED's or just needed more I/O pins to control buttons, sensors, servos all at once?
 Well, you could wire up few sensors to eris-dev-kit pins, but you would rapidly start to run out of pins on your eris-dev-kit.

 The solution for this is to use a Shift Register.
 Shift registers are often used for the purpose of saving pins on the micro controller, as every micro controller has a limited number of GPIO.